DataBiosphere/terra-cli/CONTRIBUTING.md

     int exitCode = new TestBashScript().runScript("NextflowRnaseq.sh");
 ```

+While it's possible to mix both types of testing in the same JUnit method, that should be avoided because then the
+test is running commands against two different versions of the code (the source code directly in the same process
+as the test, and the installed code in a separate process as the test).
+This could be confusing to track down errors.

 Both types of tests:
 - Use the same code to authenticate a test user without requiring browser interaction.
 - Override the context directory to `build/test-context/`, so that tests don't overwrite the context for an existing